joernb/react-scripts-with-ssr/README.md

 ### Relative Urls, PUBLIC_URL and BASE_HREF
 `create-react-app` provides a variable called `PUBLIC_URL`, which is accessible via `process.env.PUBLIC_URL` in JavaScript or by using the placeholder `%PUBLIC_URL%` in HTML to reference assets.
 This variable is determined at **compile time** and must be specified before compilation, which makes your compiled web app dependant on the specified location.

-For projects with server-side rendering however, there is another, possibly better way to deal with this.
-Instead of hardcoding the public url, HTML assets can be referenced with a relative url and the server-side renderer can read a specified base url at **runtime** and render it into a base tag. `react-scripts-with-ssr` supports using `PUBLIC_URL` but recommends the described approach using the `BASE_HREF` environment variable:
+For projects with server-side rendering however, there is another way to deal with this.
+Instead of hardcoding the public url, HTML assets can be referenced with a relative url and the server-side renderer can read a specified base url at **runtime** and render it into a base tag. `react-scripts-with-ssr` supports using `PUBLIC_URL` but also allows the `BASE_HREF` approach:
 * Define a `BASE_HREF` environment variable in your server runtime environment containing your base url (e.g. `https://example.com/folder`).
 * Add `<base href="%BASE_HREF%/" />` to your index.html template.
 Notice the trailing slash.
 * Replace `%BASE_HREF%` with the value of `process.env.BASE_HREF` in your server-side request handler.